holy basil plant borrowed photo

 Holy Basil Reference | Tulsi – Ocimum Sanctum: A Herb for All Reasons

-Written by: Greta de la Montagne, RH (Registered Herbalist), AHG (American Herbalists Guild), and Lake Missoula’s herbalist consultant and blogger, edited by Heather Kreilick and Boo Curry.
+Written by: Greta de la Montagne, RH (Registered Herbalist), AHG (American Herbalists Guild), and Lake Missoula’s herbalist consultant and blogger.
+Edited by Heather Kreilick and Boo Curry.

 1. Tulsi leaves water benefits also as it contains essential phytochemicals such as rosmarinic acid, apigenin, luteolin, myrtle.
 These may also help fight various types of cancer.
 Cancer is not a simple disease, and relying only on home remedies for its treatment can make it more dangerous.
 So, it is essential to take the proper treatment for cancer after consulting a doctor even though the uses of Tulsi leaves are known.